WilliamTjonndal/IT3212/assignment3/Group 25.md

 </em>
 </p>

-Basic models like SVM and MLP performed well, but they are biased towards the majority "Graduate" class despite oversampling and lacked the stability that bagging introduced.
+Basic models like `SVM` and `MLP` performed well, but they are biased towards the majority "Graduate" class despite oversampling.\
+The best overall model is `Random Forest`, with an accuracy of 78.8%.
+It is fast for our dataset, since our dataset is moderatly big (under 5000 rows) and does not have a lot of features (79 features).
+It is also robust to irrelevant features which is essential when dealing with educational and demographic predictors.
+Finally, it captures nonlinear relationships and interactions between factors that influence student persistence.\
+`Radial Basis Function Support Vector Machine` came in second with 76.6% accuracy. `RBF SVM` does not scale as well as `Random Forest` with the number of samples and features, so it does not fully explore complex interactions as efficiently as `Random Forest`.\
+`Multilayer perceptrons` come after with an accuracy of 75.9%.
+Neural networks need a lot of data to learn complex patterns, with only 4,425 rows, `MLP` cannot generalize very well.\
+`Logistic regression` comes after with 75.7% accuracy.
+We believe that dropout risk depends on nonlinear interactions, which linear models like `Logistic regression` cannot capture without manual feature engineering.\
+Finally, `Decision Trees` come in last place with an accuracy of 67.9%.
+A single `Decision Tree` performs worst because it easily overfits with 79 features.
+This causes noisy predictions.

 Bagging emerged as the strongest overall approach because the student-performance dataset contains noise, overlapping class boundaries and mixed feature types.
 All of this benefits from the variance reduction that comes from using bagging.
-Despite this, bagging did not completely resolve the bias models had towards "Graduate".
+Despite this, bagging did not completely resolve the bias models had towards "Graduate".\
+Once again `Random Forest` performed best. `Random Forest` already implements bagging by design.\
+`Bagging with Decision Trees` come after, performing much better than before with an accuracy of 77.8%.
+It performs much better because it combines many trees, reducing overfitting and variance compared to a single tree.\
+`Bagging with Support Vector Machine` performed slightly better than before with 77.2% accuracy.
+Combining multiple `SVM` models on different bootstrap samples reduces variance and smooths out individual model errors.\
+`Bagging with Multilayer perceptrons` perfomed about the same, with an accuracy increase of about 0.03%.
+We get almost no improvement because neural networks like `MLP` are already high-variance and flexible models.
+Finally, `Bagging with Logistic regression` perfomed the same, with an accuracy increase of only 0.02%. `Logistic Regression` is a low-variance and linear model, so averaging multiple models doesn't do much.

-Boosting performed worse because its reweighting strategy forces models to focus on misclassified which leads to overfitting.
+Boosting performed worse because its reweighting strategy forces models to focus on misclassified which leads to overfitting.\
+`AdaBoost with Decision Trees` performed better than `AdaBoost with Logistic Regression`, with accuracies of 73.8% and 72.7% respectively.\
+`AdaBoost DT` outperforms `AdaBoost LR` because decision trees are flexible, high-variance base learners, while logistic regression is a low-variance and linear base model.\
+However, `AdaBoost LR` performed the best when predicting when trying to predict the middle label: Enrolled students.
+This comes at the cost of reducing the prediction rate for the Graduate label.

 Transfer learning performed the poorly because the new dataset was incompatible and required heavy feature dropping.